Student Rights and Grievances

 Grievance and Order Hearing Panel members may ask questions of both parties.

 Parties may submit questions to the chairperson.
 The Chairperson will pose questions to appropriate party.
 Rebuttal two minutes each.
+Either party may recall a witness who again may be questioned by the Hearing Panel.
+The chairperson has the right to exclude questions that are duplicative or harassing in nature.

 Witnesses are sworn in by the Administrative Secretary.
 Witnesses are questioned by committee members.
 Parties may submit questions to Grievance and Order Hearing chairperson.
+The chairperson has the right to exclude questions that are duplicative or harassing in nature.

 Both parties will make closing statements.
 Person who filed charges will make first closing statement.
 Each party will be given five minutes.